 Since IoT can not only simplify our home and work routine, it can also leverage your business.

-Applications today are developed not only for smartphones but also for tablets, wearables and smart devices.
+Applications today are developed not only for smartphones but also for tablets, wearables, and smart devices.
 The variety of possible devices working on Android is constantly growing and as you must have noticed, apps are becoming smarter.
-So we keep tracking of the trends and share it with you.
+So we keep tracking the trends and share them with you.